 Student Journalist

-As a senior studying Journalism at Elon University, I am passionate about sharing stories and bringing important issues to light.
-I am constantly seeking out new experiences and opportunities to grow my skills.
+As a senior Journalism major at Elon University, I am deeply passionate about telling impactful stories and shedding light on important issues.
+I am always eager to embrace new experiences and opportunities that help me grow both as a writer and a storyteller.
 This website is a digital space for me to showcase my work and provide a glimpse into my journey as a journalist and graphic designer.

 Elon adjunct faculty raise concerns over missing professor names on OnTrack